 - Do I need to be enrolled full time?
 How many credits do I need to be full time?
 All students should be full time (including international students and students on fellowships).
 Full time status is determined by the number of units they have, not by the number of credits.
 The process for converting credits to units is explained here.
 Students must have 48 units each semester.
 A full time on campus TA or RA counts as 24 units (half time = 12 units); an additional 24 (36) units of coursework is required to be full time.
 Students that work and are funded off campus will need to enroll for the full 48 units of coursework. • Courses numbered 600-897 = 6 units per credit hour. • Pre-candidacy Doctoral Research courses: 898 = 18 units per credit hour. • Doctoral Dissertation Research: 899 = 18 units per credit hour.

 - Are there special requirements for international students?
 International students are required to be full time students just like any other current graduate student.

 - How do I register early if I need proof of registration for my I-20 or visa?
 If you need to be registered earlier than 2 - 3 weeks before the semester, contact the registrar's office.
 All emails to the registrar's office need to include your Name, UID, Course number, Section number, Instructor name, and Semester.

 - Which research course should I take?
-Students must be registered for the research credits which correspond to their Ph.D. program and advisor.
-BISI students take BISI 898 (Pre-Candidacy Research) or BISI 899 ( Post-Candidacy Research).
+Students must be registered for the research credits that correspond to their advisor.
+BISI students take BISI 898 (Pre-Candidacy Research) or BISI 899 ( Dissertation Research).

 - What section of BISI 898 do I need to take?
 Take the section that corresponds to your advisor (see here).
 If your advisor does not have a section of BISI898, then contact the BISI office to have one added.
 All BISI students that want to take research credits (and have not advanced to candidacy) should take BISI898.